 Tickets for this year’s JHR Gala can be purchased here.

-Winners will be announced in mid-September.
+Winners will be announced after the Thanksgiving long weekend.